mozman/ezdxf/docs/source/polyline_entity.rst

 Create 2D polylines in layouts and blocks by factory function :meth:`~Layout.add_polyline2D`.

+For 2D entities all points in :ref:`OCS`.

 Create 3D polylines in layouts and blocks by factory function :meth:`~Layout.add_polyline3D`.

+For 3D entities all points in :ref:`WCS`.

 DXF Attributes for Polyline
 ---------------------------